 The two Benjamins (aka Benji and Benjoux) that run this place are an energetic, fun and friendly pair which explains the atmosphere here!
 In the kitchen, they prepare some great bistro-style dishes, perfectly in keeping with the spirit of the house.
 On the wine side, there’s a very nice selection, with bottles to suit all tastes and prices.
 In the evening, friends and regulars come here for sharing boards and seafood.
 Nice little terrace.

 This bistro is “act two” for wine experts Cécile Annet and Émeric Chambon.
-Following their first address, a wine bar called La Comédie des Vins, the show goes on for food and wine lovers at their second place not far from Place Mellinet.
+Following their first ex-address, a wine bar called La Comédie des Vins, the show goes on for food and wine lovers at their second place not far from Place Mellinet.
 In the dining room, the pair continue to delight with their inimitable wit and highly reputed wine list.
 The chic, bistro-style fare inspired by traditional French cuisine tops the whole experience off well.
 The sauces in particular deserve a special mention.
 Lovely, mini terrace on the first floor.

 You have to venture to the end of the Rue des Hauts-Pavés to come across this charming micro bistro.
 It’s run by Nicolas Chabot, who you’ll find behind the stove, and his partner Audrey, who provides warm, friendly service front of house.
 As for the food, the experienced chef offers vibrant, punchy market-fresh cuisine, which changes every day according to his desires and the local produce he sources.
 Drinks are taken seriously here, too, as you can see from the counter made from wine cases.
 Small shaded courtyard at the rear.
 Booking recommended.